 Only two spacecraft have visited Mercury.
 Mariner 10 flew by the planet three times in 1974 and 1975, and mapped about half of Mercury's surface.
 NASA's MESSENGER spacecraft made three passes of its own more than three decades later.
 In March 2011 it became the first spacecraft to orbit Mercury.
 It is scheduled to end its mission in early 2015.

-☿The Sun’s closest planet is at its best this year in the dawn sky in late September and early October, and in the evening sky in the middle of April.
+☿The Sun’s closest planet is at its best this year in the dawn sky in mid- September, and in the evening sky in early April.

 Only two spacecraft have visited Mercury.
 Mariner 10 flew by the planet three times in 1974 and 1975, and mapped about half of its battered, Moon-like surface, which is dominated by impact craters.
 Mariner found that Mercury's interior consists of a large iron-rich core, which generates a weak magnetic field around the planet.
 Messenger flew by Mercury three times in the early 2000s, and entered orbit around the planet in March 2011.
 More »

 |Average distance from Sun|

 |Length of Day|